Hollande won't let Berlin deter his growth drive

-PARIS (Reuters) - French president-elect Francois Hollande signaled to Germany on Thursday that he will not be deflected from his drive to change Europe’s focus from austerity to growth after Chancellor Angela Merkel rejected any economic stimulus on credit.
+PARIS, May 10 (Reuters) - French president-elect Francois Hollande signalled to Germany on Thursday that he will not be deflected from his drive to change Europe’s focus from austerity to growth after Chancellor Angela Merkel rejected any economic stimulus on credit.

 Hollande met Eurogroup President Jean-Claude Juncker in Paris as he tries to rally European partners to support his push to change the focus of euro zone policy.